FAANG/dcc-metadata/docs/faang_metadata_overview.md

 The appropriate metadata recommendations are covered in their data type documents as linked to at the top of this document.

 Sample records should be submitted to [BioSamples@EBI](http://www.ebi.ac.uk/biosamples/) prior to the submission of experimental results.
 These sample records will be mirrored by [BioSample@NCBI](http://www.ncbi.nlm.nih.gov/biosample/).
-The sample records should be referenced when submitting experimental results.
+The sample records should be referenced when submitting experimental results to the appropriate assay archive.